omicsEye/waveome/README.md

 pip install git+https://github.com/omicsEye/waveome.git
 ```

-## Jupyter Notebook
+## Running using Jupyter Notebook

-If you would like to run `waveome_overview.ipynb` then you should also set up a Jupyter kernel for the new waveome environment.
+All steps are elaborated in `waveome_overview.ipynb` and you should also set up a Jupyter kernel for the new waveome
+environment.
 This can be done with
 `conda install ipykernel`
 and then
 `python -m ipykernel install --user --name=waveome`.

+### Loading and preparing data

+### Running Kernel search

+### Visualization

 -----------------------------------------------------------------------------------------------------------------------